 While saving an emergency fund is one of many competing financial priorities, having a cushion to catch you when you fall can prevent a minor calamity from spiraling into lasting debt.
 The toughest part may be getting started and staying motivated.
 Just remember, you walk 10 miles by walking 10 feet at a time.

 Looking for a place to house and save for your emergency fund?
-A SoFi Money® cash management account could be the perfect account for you.
-With SoFi Money you can spend, save, and earn all in one account.
+A checking and savings account with SoFi could be the perfect account for you.
+With SoFi Checking and Savings you can spend, save, and earn all in one account.
 You’ll earn 0.20% APY on all your cash and there are no account fees.
 We work hard to give you high interest and charge zero account fees.
 With that in mind, our interest rate and fee structure is subject to change at any time.

-Plus, with the vaults feature you can easily create financial vaults within your SoFi Money account for different purposes (like an emergency fund).
+Plus, with the vaults feature you can easily create financial vaults within your SoFi Checking and Savings account for different purposes (like an emergency fund).
 You can name each of the vaults and easily keep track of progress.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.